What is Pakkawood?

 Pakkawood has several benefits over regular wood.
 Pakkawood material is durable, moisture resistant, heat resistant, and has a nice glossy finish.
-Whereas wood is less durable, can splinter and absorb water.
+Whereas natural wood is less durable, can splinter and absorb water.
 This makes pakkawood a more desirable option for handles.
 It will also not scratch your non-stick cooking pans, which happens when you use a steel material on a non-stick surface.

 Can you color Pakkawood?

 Yes.
 Pakkawood can be colored in a variety of different colors to appeal to the aesthetic of your home.
 The colors can range from a natural light wood such as maple to a darker walnut wood.
 You are also able to give your pakkawood a different color than a woodgrain look.

 What is Rainbow Pakkawood?